scarletti-ben/template-LOVE2D/README.md

 > [!NOTE]
 > - In the unlikely event that the `LÖVE` addon is not installable, you can download a type hinted version of `LÖVE` [here](https://github.com/LuaCATS/love2d/tree/98f7684525a6e866ffa6df449b7aef406a807dae).
 If you add this anywhere in your workspace it will be picked up by the `Lua` language server

-# Packaging Your Game
+# Packaging Your Game to a Single `.love` File
+The `.love` extension is a game archive, that contains all the files needed to run your game.
+You can open `.love` files directly in `love.exe`.
+The main purpose of `.love` files is to make your game easily distributable.

-To package your game to a single file, simply add it to a `.zip` archive, through whatever means you have, and change the extension to `.love`.
-You can open `.love` files in `love.exe`.
-The main purpose of this is to make your game easily distributable, and to make it executable as a single file
+To package your game into a single file, simply add it to a `.zip` archive, through whatever means you have, and change the extension to `.love`

 # Miscellaneous
 - Beyond the information above there is a huge amount to learn about `LÖVE2D`